HritikaRanadhir02/Chatbot/README.md

 # Pizza Ordering Chatbot

-A simple, interactive chatbot built using Python to simulate the process of ordering pizza.
+A simple, interactive chatbot built using Python to simulate ordering pizza.
 This chatbot guides users through selecting pizza size, crust, and toppings, and confirms the order in a conversational format.

-##Features
+-> Features
 1. Interactive conversational flow using Python
 2. Collects user input for:
   Pizza size (Small, Medium, Large)